1. Start with a performance review

 As we discussed earlier, you want to kick off this process with your employee’s performance review.
 We suggest starting with a 360° performance review, where you gather data from various sources — including managers, peers, direct reports, and even customers/vendors.

-We recommend that you read our step-by-step guide on writing a performance review (as a respondent) to also make the most of this process and give your report helpful, actionable feedback.
+We recommend that you read our step-by-step guide on how to write a performance review (as a respondent) to also make the most of this process and give your report helpful, actionable feedback.

 From the data you gather during a performance review, you can start to pick up on employee strengths and areas for improvement.
 This information can help when you go to discuss plans and opportunities with your team members.